eventide-project/messaging/README.md

 The `messaging` library contains the common and abstract primitives used by the data storage platform-specific messaging libraries.

-See the specific implementations for more details:
+See the platform-specific libraries for more details:

 - [messaging-postgres](https://github.com/eventide-project/messaging-postgres)
 - [messaging-event_store](https://github.com/eventide-project/messaging-event-store)